 At Fox Wood, we take a child-centred approach to safeguarding, and this policy recognises the additional vulnerability of all pupils who attend Fox Wood School due to their learning and communication difficulties.
 All of our pupils have SEND (Special Educational Needs and Disabilities) and due to their difficulties in communicating, staff need to be aware that changes in behaviour, changes in mood may present as a result of a safeguarding issue/concern and not necessarily as part of their disability.
+Fox Wood provides pupils with a safe space to speak out or share concerns with familiar staff members.

 Fox Wood School has a Safeguarding Team which is led by the DSL.
 The Safeguarding Team includes all members of the Senior Leadership Team and a Pastoral Support Officer.
 An audit of Safeguarding Practice is undertaken regularly and shared with Governors.
-Our most recent Section 175 audit was carried out by Warrington Borough Council in May 2021.
+Our most recent Section 175 audit was carried out by Warrington Borough Council in May 2022.